zepalmer/ocaml-monadic/README.md

   )
   ```

-The function `bind` is assumed to be defined in local scope; this may occur in any fashion but is most easily accomplished with a local open (e.g. `let open MyMonad in`).
+In all of the above cases, the function `bind` is assumed to be defined in local scope; this may occur in any fashion but is most easily accomplished with a local open (e.g. `let open MyMonad in`).

 ### `let%orzero`
 The `let%orzero` extension, which also applies only to non-recursive `let` expressions, is used with monads that are equipped with a zero operation (such as monads for nondeterminism or exception handling).
 It allows the refutable destruction of a value; refutations become zeroed.
 For instance, the code